yellowdog/python-examples-templates/quickstart.md

 Create an **Application** using the Account -> Application tab.

-Make a note of the Application Key and Secret (they won’t be shown again) and give the Application access to your Keyring.
-You’ll use these later for API access to the Platform.
+- Make a note of the Application Key and Secret (they won’t be shown again)
+- Make the Application a member of the `administrators` group
+- Give the Application access to the Keyring you created

+You’ll use the Key and Secret later for API access to the Platform.

 ## Next Steps